CXX-Qt - Safe interop between Rust and Qt

 2. connect_<signal_name>

 The on_<signal_name> method takes a handler function as the parameter, which will be called when the signal is emitted.
-That handler function's first argument is the qobject and the remaining arguments are the signal parameters.
+That handler function's first argument is the QObject that emitted the signal and the remaining arguments are the signal parameters.

 The connect_<signal_name> function additionally takes the Qt connection type as a parameter.